The Soldier's Details

 Augganaung105km Camp from 11 May 1943 to December 1943.

-They were sent by train via Bangkok to French Indo-China (Vietnam) where it was intended the POWs were to be shipped to Japan from Riviere de Saigon at Cape St Jacques (south of Saigon).
-The Japanese then decided the American submarine blockade made this route too dangerous and the Party was returned by rail to Singapore where they finally arrived on 4th July 1944.
-Before their departure, the POWs worked excavating the dry dock opposite Pulau Damar Laut known as Jeep Island.
+They were first sent by train via Bangkok to French Indo-China (Vietnam) where it was intended POWs were to be shipped to Japan from Riviere de Saigon at Cape St Jacques (south of Saigon).
+The Japanese then decided the American submarine blockade made this route too dangerous and POWs were returned by rail to Singapore where they finally arrived on 4th July 1944.
+Accommodated at River Valley Road Transit Camp he POWs worked excavating the dry dock opposite Pulau Damar Laut known as Jeep Island and other locations waiting for a ship.

 VENEMORE, Private, NORMAN JAMES, WX9292, A.I.F.
 2/4 M.G.
 Bn., Australian Infantry.
 15 September 1944.
 Age 28.
 Son of Joseph Munday Venemore and Rosa May Venemore, of Shackleton, Western Australia.
 Panel 19.